holoviz/panel/README.md

 ### VSCode

 Visual Studio Code (VSCode) versions 2020.4.74986 and later support ipywidgets, and Panel objects can be used as ipywidgets since Panel 0.10 thanks to `jupyter_bokeh`, which means that you can now use Panel components interactively in VSCode.
 Ensure you install `jupyter_bokeh` with `pip install jupyter_bokeh` or `conda install -c bokeh jupyter_bokeh` and then enable the extension with `pn.extension(comms='vscode')`.

+### nteract

+nteract is another notebook environment which supports rendering ipywidgets, so just like VSCode you can make use of that to get fully interactive Panel output.
+Install `jupyter_bokeh` and then use `pn.extension(comms='ipywidgets')`.

-Notebooks created with either `comms='vscode'` or `comms='colab')` will still work outside of those environments, but less efficiently, so it's best to remove those options when sharing such notebooks.
+Notebooks created with either `comms='vscode'` or `comms='colab'` will still work outside of those environments, but less efficiently, so it's best to remove those options when sharing such notebooks.

 ## Sponsors